Beyond Visual Cues: Synchronously Exploring Target-Centric Semantics for Vision-Language Tracking: Experiments

 As depicted in Fig. \ref{f6}, we present the visualized tracking results of four variants from the \textbf{Ablation of Main Components} part, and corresponding response maps from Stage 3 on a challenging video from TNL2K dataset.
 This video involves difficulties such as \textit{semantic understanding and distractions from similar objects}.
 Notably, as the layer increases, all variants, except for setting \ding{172}, are capable of locating the target to some extent.
 However, only setting \ding{174} and setting \ding{175} achieve precise and accurate target localization.
 This observation validates that the Target Enhance Module (TEM) allows us to perceive the target effectively, while the Semantic Aware Module (SAM) takes it a step further by enabling a deeper understanding of semantics, thereby mitigating ambiguity and distractions.
 Furthermore, Dense Matching (DM) loss accelerates the process of focusing on the target and ensures superior performance.

-Moreover, we conduct a qualitative comparison of SATracker with other SOTA VL trackers on challenging sequences in TNL2K and OTB99.
-Our method is also discussed for its limitations, which potentially leads to slightly inferior performance on LaSOT.
+Moreover, we conduct \textbf{more qualitative comparisons of SATracker with other SOTA VL trackers on challenging sequences} in TNL2K and OTB99.
+Our method is also discussed for its \textbf{limitations}, which potentially leads to slightly inferior performance on LaSOT.
 For further visualizations and analyses, please refer to our supplementary material.